surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.16.5-dev.7 =
+= 4.16.5 =

-(2010/11/13) Deprecated the redundant og:image:secure_url and og:video:secure_url meta tags.
-Fixed duplicate variable names in the currency abbreviation / symbol lookup methods.
-Removed type-casting from the WpssoSchema::organization_to_localbusiness() argument.
+(2010/11/14) Deprecated the redundant og:image:secure_url and og:video:secure_url meta tags (see changelog for details).
+Fixed duplicate variable names in the currency lookup methods.
+Fixed unnecessary type-casting in the WpssoSchema::organization_to_localbusiness() method argument.

 = 4.16.4 =